HuessySibl/nvim/README.md

 ``./load.sh
 ``

+It will download curl, python dependencies, cmake via apt and neovim and the Plug plugin manager with curl.

 In the config/nvim/bin lies the nvim-appimage which is used to start neovim.
 You can create an alias or something similar for it.
 <br>